Paper, Colorful Pens, Sticky Notes & Coffee: How to Create a First-Rate Marketing Plan

 I know, that’s a mouthful, and it does require a monster planning session.

-But the satisfaction of standing back and looking at the masterpiece of a properly prepared media plan will be worth the sweat.
+But the satisfaction of standing back and looking at the masterpiece of a properly prepared media plan and will be worth the sweat.
 I promise.

 Below I share my effective 5-step Media Plan Exercise which I use when workshopping with companies around the world.
 I recently carried this exercise out with my client and award-winning organic skin care company, Eminence Organic Skin Care, and our inspired day proved to be culture-shifting for this already amazing global organization.